linode/docs/docs/platform/billing-and-support/network-transfer-quota/index.md

 1. [Increase the size](/docs/platform/disk-images/resizing-a-linode/) of an existing Linode to access more monthly transfer bandwidth.

 1. Purchase (an) additional Linode(s) with the specific purpose of increasing your pool total.
+You may want to delete any Linodes created for this purpose at the end of the month if you don't anticipate needing a higher pool total in the future.

 When taking one of these actions, keep in mind that the quota amount that will be added is [prorated](#why-is-my-linode-s-quota-less-than-my-plan-s-quota) according to the current date.